nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `WedLinker` and the **Actor** is the `user`, unless specified otherwise)

-> Use Cases beginning with 'UC' cover core Wedlinker functionalities.
+> Use Cases beginning with 'UC' cover core WedLinker functionalities.
 >
-> Use Cases beginning with 'UCSH' cover non-core Wedlinker functionalities.
+> Use Cases beginning with 'UCSH' cover non-core WedLinker functionalities.
 ---
 ### **Use case: UC01 — List all Contacts**